 Fly Tying Vise Portability

 Are you someone who ties flies on the go?
-If so, then you’ll want to consider a vise that is easily portable and doesn’t weigh a ton.
+If so, you’ll want to consider a vise that is easily portable and doesn’t weigh much.

 Fly Tying Vise Durability